 To What I Become

-I’m coming up on eleven years of a milestone in my life.
-It felt like a good time to write about what a life in over a decade without decadence has looked like for me.
+To What I Become: I’m coming up on eleven years of a milestone in my life.
+It felt like a good time to write about what life in over a decade without decadence has looked like for me.
 It’s not glamorous, for sure.

 My life is very tiny.
 I am content to be a drop in the ocean.
 And yet, to claim my place in it.

 What’s over a decade been like?
 Well, I’ve broken nails and tried a hundred things that didn’t work.
 I have amazed myself at some of life’s disasters and how with something like grace, I’ve managed to handle some of them.
 At times, I’ve sailed like a glider on a current over the elephants in the living room only to stumble over the ants in the kitchen.

 Sometimes the little things bring out hysteria in me.
 I’ve become Meryl Streep working on an Oscar over a flat tire.
 It’s a crapshoot, but I’ve watched myself do both things.